rhevorn/shape/CONTRIBUTING.md

 root module tag first, then publish the matching nested-module tag (for example, `v0.1.0` followed by `tools/shapevet/v0.1.0`).
 Update the root version required by `tools/shapevet/go.mod` when the two modules move together.
+`make shapevet-isolated` checks both candidate modules with `GOWORK=off`; a temporary modfile points the tool at the candidate root.
+This pre-release check does not require an already published tag.
+After publishing the root, also run `GOWORK=off go test ./...` and `GOWORK=off go vet ./...` in `tools/shapevet` without a replacement before tagging the tool.
+See [release steps](docs/RELEASE.md).

 Public API changes must update `docs/API.md` and relevant examples.
 After the first release, follow the compatibility policy in `docs/API.md`; incompatible